2158 AIA 35 U.S.C. 103 [R-07.2022]

 [Editor Note: This MPEP section is only applicable to applications subject to examination under the first inventor to file (FITF) provisions of the AIA as set forth in 35 U.S.C.
 100 (note).
 See MPEP § 2159 et seq. to determine whether an application is subject to examination under the FITF provisions, and MPEP § 2141-MPEP § 2146 for information on pre-AIA 35 U.S.C.
 103 and AIA 35 U.S.C.
 103.]

 AIA 35 U.S.C.
-103 continues to set forth the nonobviousness requirement for patentability.
+103 sets forth the nonobviousness requirement for patentability.
 There are, however, some important changes from pre-AIA 35 U.S.C.
 103.

 Further, AIA 35 U.S.C.
 103 does not contain any provision similar to pre-AIA 35 U.S.C.
 103(b).
 Pre-AIA 35 U.S.C.
 103(b) is narrowly drawn, applying only to nonobviousness of biotechnological inventions, and even then, only when specifically invoked by the patent applicant.
 Pre-AIA 35 U.S.C.
 103(b) provides that under certain conditions, "a biotechnological process using or resulting in a composition of matter that is novel under section 102 and nonobvious under subsection [103(a) ] of this section shall be considered nonobvious."
 In view of the case law since 1995, the need to invoke pre-AIA 35 U.S.C.
 103(b) has been rare.
 As stated in MPEP § 2147, in view of the Federal Circuit's decisions in In re Ochiai, 71 F.3d 1565, 37 USPQ2d 1127 (Fed.
 Cir.
 1995) and In re Brouwer, 77 F.3d 422, 37 USPQ2d 1663 (Fed.
 Cir.
 1996), the need to invoke pre-AIA 35 U.S.C.
 103(b) rarely arose.
 Those cases continue to retain their validity under the AIA.

-Finally, AIA 35 U.S.C.
-103 eliminates pre-AIA 35 U.S.C.
+AIA 35 U.S.C.
+103 also eliminates pre-AIA 35 U.S.C.
 103(c), but corresponding provisions have been introduced in AIA 35 U.S.C.
 102(b)(2)(C) and 102(c).
 Pre-AIA 35 U.S.C.
 103(c) applied if subject matter qualified as prior art only under pre-AIA 35 U.S.C.
 102(e), (f), and/or (g), and only in the context of obviousness under pre-AIA 35 U.S.C.
 103(a).
 If subject matter developed by another person was commonly owned with the claimed invention, or if the subject matter was subject to an obligation of assignment to the same person, at the time the claimed invention was made, then pre-AIA 35 U.S.C.
 103(a) did not preclude patentability.
 Furthermore, under pre-AIA 35 U.S.C.
 103(c), if a joint research agreement was in place on or before the date that the claimed invention was made, the claimed invention was made as a result of activities undertaken within the scope of the joint research agreement, and the application for patent disclosed or was amended to disclose the names of the parties to the joint research agreement, common ownership or an obligation to assign was deemed to exist.
 As discussed previously, AIA 35 U.S.C.
 102(b)(2)(C) and 102(c) expand on this concept.
 Under the AIA, the common ownership, obligation to assign, or joint research agreement must exist on or before the effective filing date of the claimed invention, rather than on or before the date the invention was made.
 If the provisions of AIA 35 U.S.C.
 102(b)(2)(C) are met, a disclosure is not prior art at all, whereas under pre-AIA 35 U.S.C.
 103(c), certain prior art merely was defined as not precluding patentability.
 Finally, disclosures excepted as prior art under AIA 35 U.S.C.
-102(b)(2)(C) and 102(c) may not be applied in either an anticipation or an obviousness rejection.
-However, such disclosures could be the basis for statutory double patenting or non-statutory (sometimes referred to as obviousness-type) double patenting rejections.
+102(b)(2)(C) and 102(c) may not be applied in either an anticipation or an obviousness rejection, or as a secondary reference in a non-statutory double patenting rejection.
+In short, when an exception applies under the AIA, a reference may not be used for any purpose which requires prior art.
+However, the claims of such disclosures could be the basis for statutory double patenting or non-statutory double patenting rejections.